VisualVM SQL profiler SQL

 Here is the query:

-where ((type = CAST('io.kestra.core.models.executions.Execution' AS queue_type)) and "consumer_scheduler" = false)
+select "value", "offset" from queues where ((type = CAST('io.kestra.core.models.executions.Execution' AS queue_type)) and "consumer_scheduler" = false) order by "offset" asc fetch next 100 rows only for update skip locked

-A explain plan of this query shows that despite the presence of an index on the queue_type column, the PostgreSQL optimizer decides to scan the primary key index which is suboptimal because it will scan the entirety of the records in that index.
+column, the PostgreSQL optimizer decides to scan the primary key index which is suboptimal because it will scan the entirety of the records in that index.

 Since PosgreSQL has no hint, it is difficult to force it to use a specific index.
 So I used a little workaround: I removed the primary key and replaced it with a hash index (to be able to quickly access a message when it is deleted).
-PostgreSQL then favors the existing index on the queue_type column, and the query execution time is greatly improved at about 1ms.
+PostgreSQL then favors the existing index on the queue_type

 If we look at the top queries, we see that our 4 queries now account for only 23% of the total execution time.